bronsonavila/bronsonavila.com/src/pages/galleries/chernobyl.md

 - name: "chernobyl_town_01.JPG"
   caption: ""
 - name: "cnpp_01.JPG"
-  caption: "The Cherynobyl Nuclear Power Plant."
+  caption: "The Chernobyl Nuclear Power Plant."
 - name: "cnpp_02.JPG"
-  caption: "The NSC (left) remained under construction to cover the aging sarcophagus which contained the exploded reactor."
+  caption: "The NSC (left) was constructed to cover the aging sarcophagus which contained the exploded reactor."
 - name: "cnpp_03.JPG"
   caption: ""
 - name: "cnpp_04.JPG"
   caption: "One of two railways eventually used to slide the NSC over the exploded reactor."
 - name: "cnpp_05.JPG"
-  caption: "The Chernobyl Memorial, located approximately 200 yards away from the exploded reactor."
+  caption: "The Chernobyl Memorial—located approximately 200 yards away from the exploded reactor."
 - name: "cnpp_06.JPG"
   caption: ""
 - name: "cnpp_catfish_01.JPG"